Christmas Team Building Activities to Build Morale and Fun at Work

 Between you and I, Christmas games for small groups can end up seeming really hokey.
 Your team will likely have a better time if you do a fun outing instead.
 However, there are a few games that make holiday parties more fun.

-Another fun Christmas game is the Plastic Saran Wrap Gift Ball. this one takes some time to set up but is hilarious and very interactive.
+Another fun Christmas game is the Plastic Saran Wrap Gift Ball.
+This one takes some time to set up but is hilarious and very interactive.
 The organizer buys hundreds of tiny gifts.
 These could be gift cards, candy, small office supplies, lottery tickets, etc. Wrap a number of items up with the plastic wrap.
 Then, place another item or two on the outside of the newly created ball and add additional layers of plastic wrap.
 Then, do it again and again.
 You will end up with a huge ball of gift items and Saran wrap.

 Christmas Team Building Activities for a Larger Team,